 - Improvement at Greater Scale.
 SR participants are increasingly seeking fishery improvements at the national or regional level, rather than at the fishery level (e.g., the newly formed Mexican Seafood SR).

 The Target 75 initiative is also an important contribution to meeting the United Nations Sustainable Development Goal 14 – “Life below water” – which aims to “conserve and sustainably use the oceans, seas, and marine resources for sustainable development.”
-Companies that sponsor Target 75 will also be directly supporting activities aimed at achieving SD 14.
+Companies that sponsor Target 75 will also be directly supporting activities aimed at achieving the UN's SDG 14.

 By now, nearly everyone in the corporate world has learned of the United Nations’ Sustainable Development Goals (SDGs), designed to promote a healthier and more equitable way of doing business worldwide.